mojombo/tomdoc/tomdoc.md

 The examples section MUST start with the word "Examples" on a line by itself.
 The next line SHOULD be blank.
-The following lines SHOULD be indented by two spaces (three spaces from the initial comment marker) and contain code that shows off how to call the method and (optional) examples of what it returns.
-Everything under the "Examples" line should be considered code, so make sure you comment out lines that show return values.
+The following lines SHOULD be indented by two spaces (three spaces from the initial comment marker) and contain code that shows how to call the method and OPTIONAL examples of what it returns.
+Everything under the "Examples" line is considered code, so you SHOULD comment out lines that show return values.
 For example:

     # Examples
     #